 4. Flush Trapped Contaminants And Air

-The filter has been replaced, but there are now trapped contaminants and air in the system.
+You’ve replaced the filter, but there are now trapped contaminants and air in the system.

 5. Reset The Water Filter Indicator